digital-asset/daml/docs/source/ops/system_architecture_faq.rst

 Where does "the golden source" of Daml Ledger data live in Canton?
 //////////////////////////////////////////////////////////////////

-The short answer is that Daml Ledger data lives both on the Canton participant nodes, and on the squencer backend, meaning the blockchain or database enabled by the driver.
-The data is stored in the two places in different ways, but fully consistent thanks ot Canton's deterministic execution model.
+The short answer is that Daml Ledger data lives both on the Canton participant nodes and on the sequencer backend, meaning the blockchain or database enabled by the driver.
+The data is stored in the two places in different ways, but remains fully consistent thanks to Canton's deterministic execution model.

-All communication between Canton nodes, including the confirmation requests for transactions and the resulting confirmations and rejections, are stored on sequencer backend.
+All communication between Canton nodes, including the confirmation requests for transactions and the resulting confirmations and rejections, are stored on the sequencer backend.
 Since Daml and Canton are built around deterministic execution, you can thus consider that data on the sequencer backend, together with the Participant Encryption Keys, to be a complete copy of the Daml Ledger.

 On the flip side, each Participant node stores its view of the Daml Ledger in an unencrypted, indexed, and queriable format.
 The set of all participant nodes jointly holds the entire ledger state and history.